 This was written by Regina von Bültzingslöwen and Edgar Lehmann and titled Nichtgewebte Textilien vor 1400 (“Non-Woven Textiles Before 1400”).
-This was an extension of a chapter Lehmann wrote in a book commemorating the 50th anniversary of the operation of a textile factory, published in 1949 as Geflochten, gestrickt, gewirkt (“Woven, Knitted, Warp Knitted”).
-The serialization was the upshot of an intervening attempt at the separate publication of Lehmann’s contribution (with an intervening manuscript here) and examines a large number of objects in public and private collections.
+It was an extension of a chapter Lehmann wrote in a book commemorating the 50th anniversary of the operation of a textile factory, published in 1949 as Geflochten, gestrickt, gewirkt (“Woven, Weft Knitted, Warp Knitted”).
+The serialization was the upshot of an intervening attempt at the separate publication of Lehmann’s contribution to the commemorative publication (with an intervening manuscript here) and examines a large number of objects in public and private collections.
 It continues to promise a book edition that, as far as I can determine, never materialized.
 The preliminary description of its intended scope is interesting nonetheless.

 “The book edition to follow these essays will, as already stated, take the form of a catalog with a structured overview of about 140 textiles from Late Antiquity and the Middle Ages.
 The largest part of them appear in the catalogs and inventory lists of private and public collections, incorrectly regarded as knitting.
 Only about sixteen of them can have been made beyond doubt with a knitting technique.”

-Thirty-three items are listed as vantsöm and include a number of stitches that are well known in Nordic nalbinding.
-The eyebrow-raising thing is that they are also found in Romano-Coptic Egypt, upsetting the established notion that Egyptian nalbinding was restricted to cross-knit looping (which present-day nalbinders often term the “Coptic stitch”).
+Thirty-three items are listed as vantsöm and include compound looping as it is otherwise well known in Nordic nalbinding.
+Since such structures are also found in Romano-Coptic Egypt, care needs to be taken to avoid conflating them with the cross-knit looping that present-day nalbinders often term the “Coptic stitch.”
 Three of the observed stitch structures differ significantly from all the others and are put in a class of their own pending further investigation.
 One of them is “shepherd’s knitting” as it appears in extant material and written documents beginning in the latter half of the 18th century, and is now referred to as slip stitch crochet.
 Bültzingslöwen’s and Lehmann’s failure to recognize it as such, as well as the structure itself, will also be considered in greater detail in separate posts.